Frequently Asked Questions

 My partner was cautioned in relation to an offence when he was 16 years old; do I need to inform you of this?

-We must carry out a number of checks on potential foster carers.
+We must carry out several checks on potential foster carers.
 This includes whether anyone in your household has any criminal convictions or cautions.
-All household members have to have a compulsory enhanced DBS check.
+All household members must have a compulsory enhanced DBS check.

 When carrying out checks we are made aware of all past criminal records, these include offences as a juvenile or under 18 years.
 Please note that not all criminal convictions will prevent you from becoming a foster carer, however, there are certain offences that will, for example, offences against children.

-Most Fostering Agencies can’t guarantee an income, however Evergreen Foster Care does guarantee a reduced allowance if you find yourself in a situation when you don’t have a child in placement.
 We don’t advise anyone to give up work until you have been approved by our Agency Decision Maker and we will help you to plan the transition from your current job to that of a Foster Carer.
-The reduced allowance will also give you a good indication if you could financially survive if you found yourself in a situation when a foster child wasn’t living with you.

 We do not expect your son/daughter to give up their room to allow you to foster, as they are likely to return for at least part of the time.